Hallahan High School

 Detail from Hexamer map of 1922.
 The block bounded by 18th and 19th and by Wood and Carlton Streets has been filled in.

 Cornerstone notes building date of 1914.
 Above the door is "Cathedral Parochial School," parochial here meaning related to the local parish.
-This was the second Cathedral parish elementary school before being taken over by Hallahan.

 One of the great features of Hallahan was, and still is, that it mixes together young women from all over Philadelphia and surroundings during their formative years.
 The first yearbook shows the 89 parishes that sent girls to Hallahan.